 Content is what you find in the Content section.
 Each item in the tree is called a content node.
 Each content node in the content tree consists of different fields, and each of them are defined by a Document Type.

 Document Types define the types of content nodes that backoffice users can create in the content tree.
 Each Document Type contains different properties.
 Each property has a specific Data Type e.g. text or number.

 Every Document Type has properties.
 These are the fields that the content editor is allowed to edit for the content node.

 Each Document Type property has a Data Type which defines the type of input of that property.
 Data Types reference a Property Editor and are configured in the Umbraco backoffice in the Settings section.
-A Data Type can be something very simple (textstring, number, true/false) or more complex (multi-node tree picker, image cropper, etc).
+A Data Type can be something basic (textstring, number, true/false) or more complex (multi-node tree picker, image cropper, etc).

-A property editor the view used by Data Types to insert content into Umbraco.
+A property editor is the view used by Data Types to insert content into Umbraco.
 An example of a property editor is the Textarea.
 It's possible to have many Textarea Data Types with different settings that all use the Textarea property editor.

 Media items are used to store assets like images and video within the Media section and can be referenced from your content.

 Media Types are very similar to Document Types in Umbraco, except they are specifically for media items in the Media section.